ScottehMax/secret-base-editor/README.md

 # Secret Base Editor

-This is a tool to view, edit, and save Secret Bases in Pokémon Emerald.
+This is a tool to view, edit, and save Secret Bases in Pokémon Ruby, Sapphire, and Emerald.
 Currently, only English saves are supported.
 Requires Python 3.

 ![screenshot](assets/screenshot.png)